 Jack Fischer Gallery here in San Francisco sometimes shows my wet plate collodion work (check the website for his new location).
 This is work that is made using a process that was invented in 1851: I mix and pour emulsion onto a metal (or glass) plate, expose it in a large format camera, and develop it before it dries to make one-of-a-kind images.

-aegraves.com is my professional photography website, showing images that I believe represent the best of what I create.
+aegraves.com is my professional photography website, showing images that I believe represent teaching-model samples of what I create, organized by method.

 Alternativephotography.com is the fabulous site where I post most of my thoughts on experimental photography.
 The link here returns search results for all items that name me.